04 Jul Gender Pay Gaps

-There was a time many years ago when only women cared about gender equality.
+There was a time when only women cared about gender equality.
 Today, it’s everyone’s issue.
-So much has changed in the past decade let’s spend a moment defining Gender Pay Gaps as they appear today.
-I rote this blog hoping it would generate dialogue on gender parity.
+So much has changed in the past decade.
+Let’s define Gender Pay Gaps as they exist today.
 With 50% of the workforce being women, the gender pay gap is everyone’s problem.

 Why?
 Because women spend.
 Can you imagine how much more we could spend given economic parity?
-If that doesn’t grab you consider this: the women in the workforce are weighted toward clerical or mid-management positions.
-While the rent is paid by these jobs the women are bursting with ideas at a time when we sorely need innovation.
+If that doesn’t grab you consider this: women in the workforce are weighted toward clerical or mid-management positions.
+While their salary is used to pay the rent, support children or buy food, these women are bursting with ideas at a time when we sorely need innovation.

 THE PINK TAX